 - Invoice factoring is more flexible as compared to AR financing.
-Under factoring, you can choose which invoices to sell to the factor, whereas; in AR financing, you need to submit all your accounts receivables as collateral.
+Under factoring, you can choose which invoices to sell to the factor, whereas; in AR financing, you need to present all your accounts receivables as collateral.

 - It is comparatively easier to qualify for Invoice factoring and with a minimum, monthly sales of only $5000.
 To be eligible for AR financing, it usually requires a minimum of $75,000 a month in sales.
 Consequently, Factoring is ideal for the new and financially challenged company.
 AR financing may not be available to a very small or weak financially company.

 - Another difference is that in Invoice Factoring, factors take the responsibility of collecting payments.
 In AR financing, the burden of managing payments still lies with you.
 You still have to deal with customers and bear bad debts, if any.
 At ARFunding.org, we offer credit protection, so the risk of your customer filing bankruptcy falls on us.
 Also, if you have client concentration, invoice factoring is an option, while many AR Financing companies will disqualify you with high client concentration.

 - Under Invoice factoring, the factor performs a credit check on your customer and deal with its accounts payable department.
 However, this is not the case with AR Financing.